airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/add-whatsapp-contact.md

 ### Conclusion

-The Inbox User Import API allows you to easily import user profiles into the ChatbotWorld platform.
+The Inbox User Import API allows you to easily import user profiles into the BotBuddy AI platform.
 Make sure to follow the authentication and data format guidelines for successful imports.

 ### :question: Got any questions?

-If you have any questions, you can look into our repository of FAQs, most likely, you will find your answer here, If not, write us at enquiries@chatbotworld.io
+If you have any questions, you can look into our repository of FAQs, most likely, you will find your answer here, If not, write us at support@botbuddyai.com